salihyesil59/Quantum-Computing/README.md

-I try to replicate the quantum algorithms in the article given below:
+I tried to replicate the quantum algorithms in the article given below:

 Optimization and experimental realization of the quantum permutation algorithm İ. Yalçınkaya, and Z. Gedik